Vacuum Forming

 Vacuum Molding

-A type of manufacturing method that takes thermoplastics and forms them through a molding process into a wide variety of plastic products.
+A manufacturing method that shapes thermoplastics through molding into a variety of products.

 Vacuum Packaging

-Can refer to both those items held or displayed in reduced oxygen containers and any and all packaging materials produced through vacuum forming.
+Refers to both packaging in reduced-oxygen containers and materials produced through vacuum forming.

 Materials Used in Vacuum Forming

-The most common materials used for a vacuum form include polyester (PET), polyvinyl chloride (PVC), high density polyethylene (HDPE), low density polyethylene (LDPE), polypropylene (PP), polystyrene (PS), polycarbonate, acrylonitrile butadiene styrene (ABS), acrylics, and Kydex, a PVC-based thermoplastic.
+The most frequently used materials include polyester (PET), polyvinyl chloride (PVC), high-density polyethylene (HDPE), low-density polyethylene (LDPE), polypropylene (PP), polystyrene (PS), polycarbonate, acrylonitrile butadiene styrene (ABS), acrylics, and Kydex, a PVC-based thermoplastic.

 Applications of Vacuum Forming